maikeulb/Museums/README.md

 You need Mono, forge, and fake to run the API.
 There are two branches: the `master` branch is the in-memory solution (which is buggy), and the `postgres` branch is the persistent solution.
-To run the `postgres` branch: create the database and apply the migrations (scripts located in the migrations folder).
+To run the `postgres` branch: create a database, open `db.fs` and point the URI to your database, and apply the migrations (scripts located in the migrations folder).

 ```
 git checkout postgres